inferno-collection/Docs/docs/resources/station-alert/developers/textures.md

 - `prop_ic_bollard_light_off`

 ### `bollard_d`
-This texture is used as part of the diffuse map for the Wall Light.
+This texture is used as part of the diffuse map for the Light.

 Used on:
 - `prop_ic_bollard_light_on`